delta-io/delta/PROTOCOL.md

 # Row IDs

-Delta provides row IDs.
+Delta provides Row IDs.
 Row IDs are integers that are used to uniquely identify rows within a table.
 Every row has two Row IDs:

 - A **fresh** or unstable **Row ID**.